Yordi23/DGII_Crawler/README.md

 ## Available Endpoint
 **``GET /api/v1/rnc/:rnc``**

-Returns the information of the contributor associated with the specified RNC. **Response example:**
+Returns the information of the contributor associated with the specified RNC.
+The RNC must only contain numbers. **Response example:**

 ``HTTP status code: 200``